spiral/docs/docs/en/grpc/golang.md

 # GRPC - Golang Services

-You can combine the PHP and Golang GRPC services within one application.
+You can combine the PHP and Golang GRPC services in one application.

 > Make sure to read how to [build application server](/framework/application-server.md).

-To demonstrate the ability to register Golang GRPC service define the proto file with needed agreements:
+To demonstrate the ability to register Golang GRPC service, define a proto file with the necessary agreements:

 ```json
 syntax = "proto3";